DnD 5e Feats

 War Caster

-War Caster is similar to Polearm Master because it enables a certain type of build rather than offering raw power to an already established build.
+War Caster is similar to Polearm Master because it enables a particular build rather than offering raw power to an already established build.

 There are tons of characters that like to wield magic in combat, which can mean taking damage from multiple sources each turn.
-The last thing these casters want to do is lose Concentration and waste an action, bonus action, or spell slot casting a spell again.
-Getting advantage on Concentration checks is absolutely massive for these builds.
+The last thing these casters want to do is lose concentration and waste an action, bonus action, or spell slot casting a spell again.
+Therefore, getting advantage on concentration checks is massive for these builds.

 War Caster also negates the need for a free hand for somatic components and can allow you to cast a spell as an opportunity attack.
-Without this feat melee spellcasters take a huge hit to their viability.
+Without this feat, melee spellcasters take a massive hit to their viability.

 A Tier